scramjetorg/framework-js/README.md

 yarn prepare
 ```

 Installs husky hooks.
-Necessary only for development, Needs to be run only once after repo checkout.
+Necessary only for development.
+Needs to be run only once after repo checkout.

 ## Publish